Now that we’ve said farewell to 2017 and a year full of great dramas, it’s time to look ahead to what the world of K-dramas has in store for 2018!

 A drama about the joys, sorrows, and pain of police officers as they try to preserve justice and protect valuable parts of everyday life.
 Rather than focusing on the crimes they deal with, the drama will tell the stories of the police officers themselves.

-“Live” is due to premiere in March 10 on tvN.
+“Live” premiered on March 10 on tvN.

 Starring: Woo Do Hwan, Red Velvet’s Joy, Moon Ga Young, Kim Min Jae